asmohammadi/MyLinuxDocs/Bash Script/Training/05-Bash Training.md

 if [[ "$number" -ge 0 && "$number" -lt 10 ]]; then

-   echo "Number is correct and the inputed number is ${number}" exit 0
+   echo "Number is correct and the inputted number is ${number}" exit 0

 else
-   echo "Number is not correct becuase ${number} is not between 0 and 10" >&2 exit 1 fi
+   echo "Number is not correct because ${number} is not between 0 and 10" >&2 exit 1 fi
 : '